 If you chose not to use the Word template, adhere strictly to the following guidelines.

-The manuscript should include: Title, authors’ names, affiliations; email of corresponding author, highlights, abstract, resumen (a Spanish translation of the abstract), body text, acknowledgments (optional), references, and appendixes (optional) DO NOT WRITE THE ENTIRE TITLE IN CAPITAL LETTERS
+The manuscript should include: Title, authors’ names, affiliations; email of corresponding author, highlights, abstract, resumen (a Spanish translation of the abstract), body text, acknowledgments (optional), references, and appendixes (optional) DO NOT WRITE THE ENTIRE TITLE IN CAPITAL LETTERS.

 Highlights: Three to five bullet points should be included in a separate page after the title and authors, capturing the novel results of your research.
 They are meant to be informative, targeted to a wider audience and short (less than 85 characters including spaces).
 Highlights will improve the visibility of your results and potentially foster collaborations in a broader community.

-Graphical Abstract is required, which should be a simple and illustrative figure or image (13 x10 cm) from the manuscript, which will be shown next to the title upon publication if submission is accepted.
+A Graphical Abstract is required, which should be a simple and illustrative figure or image (13 x10 cm) from the manuscript, which will be shown next to the title upon publication if submission is accepted.

 Margins should be 2.5 cm, 1.5 line spacing, all pages and lines must be numbered; fonts 12 pts and Times New Roman.
 Footnotes to the text should be avoided.
 When symbols in mathematical work could be in doubt, the authors should submit a list identifying typographically the symbols used.
 Equations will be numbered in parenthesis to the right.
 A short title for headers must be included.